enormandeau/lawn_dart/README.md

 # TODO
 ## Top priority
+- Create Struct for motors
+- Use real motor data (stored in `/data/motors`)
 - Revise simulation.c for errors
 - Revise physics.c to improve accuracy

+## Soon
 - Assert that parameters have valid values
 - Parse command line arguments with parameters

-## Soon
-- Use real motor data (stored in `/data/motors`)
-- Create Struct for motors

 ## Sometimes
 - Calculate gravity as a function of altitude
 - Calculate air density as a function of altitude
 - Output simulation data to a .csv file
+- Add angle of attack drag with wind and gusts
+- Do multiple simulations per run to assess wind effect

 # Installing
 To use **Lawn Dart**, you will need to compile it.
 From the `src` folder,